dataform-co/dataform/vscode/README.md

-** Under construction **

-To run you need vscode and bazel installed.
-Then run: `bazel run vscode:bin -- /path/to/dataform-repo`

-This will open a vscode instance in developer mode.
-Go to a `.sqlx` file to use the extension.
+## This extension is in Alpha

+To run this extension you will need the dataform cli installed globally: `npm i -g @dataform/cli`.

+Includes:

+- Syntax highlighting for `.sqlx` files
+- Realtime compilation of your project
+- `cmd + click` on a `ref()` function to go to the file that it references